pypa/packaging/docs/specifiers.rst

         :class:`Version`, or a :class:`LegacyVersion` object, is contained within this set of specifiers.

-        This will either match or not match prereleases based on the ``prereleases`` parameter.
-When ``prereleases`` is set to ``None`` (the default) it will use the ``Specifier().prereleases`` attribute to determine if to allow them.
-Otherwise it will use the boolean value of the passed in value to determine if to allow them or not.
+        ``version`` either matches or does not match prereleases based on the ``prereleases`` parameter.
+When ``prereleases`` is ``None`` (the default) the :attr:`prereleases` attributes of the set's specifiers determine whether to allow them.
+Otherwise the boolean value of ``prereleases`` to determines whether they are allowed.

     .. method:: __len__()

-        Returns the number of specifiers in this specifier set.
+        Return the number of specifiers in the specifier set.

     .. method:: __iter__()

-        Returns an iterator over all the underlying :class:`Specifier` (or :class:`LegacySpecifier`) instances in this specifier set.
+        Return an iterator over all the underlying :class:`Specifier` (or :class:`LegacySpecifier`) instances in the specifier set.

     .. method:: filter(iterable, prereleases=None)

-        Takes an iterable that can contain version strings, :class:`Version`, and :class:`LegacyVersion` instances and will then filter it, returning an iterable that contains only items which match the rules of this specifier object.
+        Takes an iterable containing version strings, :class:`Version`, and :class:`LegacyVersion` instances.
+Filters the iterable returning
+        an iterable containing only items matching the rules of the specifier.

-        This method is smarter than just
+        This method is smarter than
-        ``filter(Specifier().contains, [...])`` because it implements the rule from PEP 440 where a prerelease item SHOULD be accepted if no other versions match the given specifier.
+        ``filter(Specifier().contains, [...])``.
+It implements the
+        PEP 440 rule where a prerelease item SHOULD be accepted when no other versions match the given specifier.

-        The ``prereleases`` parameter functions similarly to that of the same parameter in ``contains``.
-If the value is ``None`` (the default) then it will intelligently decide if to allow prereleases based on the specifier, the ``Specifier().prereleases`` value, and the PEP 440 rules.
-Otherwise it will act as a boolean which will enable or disable all prerelease versions from being included.
+        The ``prereleases`` parameter functions similar to the parameter of the same name in :meth:`contains`.
+If the value is ``None`` (the default) it intelligently decides whether to allow prereleases based on the specifier's interpretation under the rules of PEP 440, and the specifier's :attr:`prereleases` setting.
+Otherwise it acts as a boolean which enables or disables the inclusion of all prerelease versions.
+        See :meth:`SpecifierSet.filter()`.

 .. class:: Specifier(specifier, prereleases=None)

     This class abstracts the handling of a single `PEP 440`_ compatible specifier.
-It is generally not required to instantiate this manually, preferring instead to work with :class:`SpecifierSet`.
+Instantiating this class manually is generally not required, it is better to work with :class:`SpecifierSet`.

-    :param str specifier: The string representation of a specifier which will be parsed and normalized before use.
+    :param str specifier: The string representation of a version specifier.
+Parsed and normalized before
+                          use.
-    :param prereleases: This tells the specifier if it should accept prerelease versions if applicable or not.
-The default of ``None`` will autodetect it from the given specifiers.
+    :param prereleases: Whether the specifier should accept prerelease versions.
+The default (``None``) accepts prerelease
+                        versions when the given ``specifier`` allows such versions.
     :type prereleases: bool or None
-    :raises InvalidSpecifier: If the ``specifier`` does not conform to PEP 440 in any way then this exception will be raised.
+    :raises InvalidSpecifier: Raised when the ``specifier`` does not fully conform to PEP 440 and therefore cannot be parsed.

     .. attribute:: operator

-        The string value of the operator part of this specifier.
+        The string value of the comparison operator part of the specifier.

     .. attribute:: version

-        The string value of the version part of this specifier.
+        The string value of the version part of the specifier.

     .. attribute:: prereleases